-The control of Fusarium oxysporum is a major issue for flower growers, especially those producing Matthiola incana (column stocks) and Lisianthus.
+The control of Fusarium oxysporum is a major issue for flower growers, especificationially those producing Matthiola incana (column stocks) and Lisianthus.
 Despite a number of AHDB funded projects, the only reliable control is still the expensive and time consuming technique of steam sterilisation, but even this is only a partial cure and large losses can still be seen in steamed glasshouses.
 In an attempt to overcome these issues the industry has been looking at the possibility of moving completely out of soil into a hydroponics system.
 The preferred option was some form of solution hydroponics rather than substrate hydroponics and the simplest system seemed to be deep pool hydroponics where the crop is grown on floating rafts in a large pool of water 25 to 30 cm deep.
 After a trip in December 2014 to look at lettuce production in deep pool hydroponics, Phil Collison of J A Collison and Son decided to construct a small trial pool (7 m x 3.8 m) in order to undertake AHDB funded trials during 2015.
 There was very little documented work on the production of stocks in a solution hydroponics system and none in deep pool.
 The purpose of the first year trial (2015) trial was therefore to simply explore some of the basics of production to determine if a marketable crop was even possible.
 The second year trial (2016) built upon the findings of the 2015 results as well as looking at a number of other potential systems.
+During the 2015 and 2016 trials other techniques emerged such as producing crops using a